My book on Georges Canguilhem for Polity’s Key Contemporary Thinkers series was published in early 2019 – all details

-This work was directly related to the research I am doing for a book entitled The Early Foucault, since Canguilhem was a key figure in Foucault’s intellectual formation, most obviously through his role as rapporteur for Foucault’s thesis on the history of madness.
+This work was directly related to the research I did for The Early Foucault, since Canguilhem was a key figure in Foucault’s intellectual formation, most obviously through his role as rapporteur for Foucault’s thesis on the history of madness.
 Unlike the Foucault work, I didn’t make detailed updates on the research and writing process, but there are two posts below which explain the genesis of the project and give some further detail.

 Here’s the book description and two generous endorsements: